 \subsection{Contributions}

-\begin{itemize} \item We show that for compressive phase retrieval using i.i.d.~Gaussian measurements, when the signal is close to the range of an $L$-Lipschitz continuous generative model with bounded $k$-dimensional inputs, roughly $O(k \log L)$ samples suffice for ensuring the closeness between the signal and any vector minimizing the amplitude-based empirical loss function \eqref{eq:amplitude_loss}.
+\begin{itemize}[leftmargin=5ex,itemsep=0ex,topsep=0.25ex] \item We show that for compressive phase retrieval with i.i.d.~Gaussian measurements, when the signal is close to the range of an $L$-Lipschitz continuous generative model with bounded $k$-dimensional inputs, roughly $O(k \log L)$ samples suffice for ensuring the closeness between the signal and any vector minimizing the amplitude-based empirical loss function \eqref{eq:amplitude_loss}.

 \item To address the sample complexity barrier posed by spectral initialization, we propose a relevant optimization problem, and show that roughly $O(k \log L)$ samples are sufficient to guarantee that any {\em globally optimal} solution of the optimization problem is close to the true signal.
 This suggests the plausibility of practical spectral initialization algorithms that are able to find such a global optimum, though we do not attempt to provide one that can provably do so.